shakes76/ChaoS/README.md

 ```
 The exception is the generation of fractals and figures via this library.
 All figures and code pertaining to the display, saving and generation of fractals, are covered under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 For publication and commercial use of this content, please obtain a suitable license from the author.

+The modified MATLAB scripts from Lustig 2007 are copyright by Lustig and are only provided in the interest of reproducibility.